 We may get commissions for purchases made through links in this post.

-11 Uses for Witch Hazel Extract
+15 Uses for Witch Hazel Extract

-It’s is a primary ingredient in many skin care products and cosmetics because it has cleansing, hypoallergenic and soothing effects.
+While witch hazel (Hamamelis virginiana) may not be as well-known today as some other natural remedies, it’s is a primary ingredient in many skin care products and cosmetics because it has cleansing, hypoallergenic and soothing effects.
 It’s also a vasoconstrictor, which means it helps reduce swelling.
 It’s most often sold with the aromatic oil distilled in alcohol.

 What it’s mostly known for is doing an excellent job at removing excess sebum without stripping all the natural oil from your skin.
 It contains tannins, which are astringent but also anti-inflammatory.